-Dr Laine's research interests are broadly in molecular, environmental, and nutritional epidemiology, and in epidemiological methods.
-Her pedagogic motivations are strongly rooted in epidemiological methods to understand mechanisms via the application of causality and causal inference.
+Dr Laine's research is at the intersection of epidemiology and systems biology, where her interests are broadly in molecular, environmental, and nutritional epidemiology and biostatistics, and in developing computational methods.
+Her pedagogic motivations are strongly rooted in methods to understand mechanisms via the application of causal inference.
 She leads a working group and seminar series and journal club (along with other postdoc and PhD students) at Imperial on methods and causality (please contact her if you are interested in participating).

 Jessica is the Co-leader for the Global Health BSc course in the School of Public Health, where she teaches epidemiological methods.
 She is also a postdoc representative for the Department of Epidemiology and Biostatistics.
 Laine is also passionate about effective science communication and outreach, and women in science.
 She writes poetry and fiction outside of academic publishing, often inspired by science, as in her published poem on effects of climate change.

 She is a review editor on the editorial board of Exposome, part of the journal Frontiers in Public Health.